 Cool treats will also help your dog beat the heat.
 Check out our summer menu for inspiration!

 Huntington Dog Beach, Rosie’s Dog Beach in Long Beach and Leo Carrillo are all dog-friendly beaches in Los Angeles where your dog can cool off.
 The Pacific Ocean stays a refreshing 60 degrees even as the sun shines.
 Let your dog swim, splash, and play fetch in the water.
 Remember, though, once the water play is over, find some shade or pack up and head home.
 The beach with an unrelenting sun can be too hot for many dogs.
+Can’t make it to the beach?
+Sign your dog up for our beach excursions.

 Check out our blog post for all the best Dog-Friendly Events in Los Angeles, updated every month.